Jack Halloran: Witness

 Witness (1986) was first released in an a cappella setting for 8-part mixed voices, and within months had sold over 30,000 copies.
 The following year it topped 50,000 and continued to climb.
-Today it remains a top seller and an industry standard.
+It remains a top seller and an industry standard.
 Veteran arranger Dick Bolks has revoiced and edited Halloran's setting into an SATB edition with optional accompaniment.